1. Home

 1. PDF: Make Sure Your File is Readable Text (not an image of text).

-One way to OCR a document is to upload it to Brightspace then choose the Ally Alternative formats feature to create an OCRed PDF document.
+One way to OCR a document is to upload it to Brightspace and then choose the Ally Alternative Formats feature to create an OCRed PDF document.
 This must be done from the Course Admin > Content area of Brightspace and only works with documents that have been scanned in from a paper version using a scanner or multi-function printer.

 OCR Conversion Form